-- Get your adrenaline going with some adventures;
+- Get your adrenaline going with more adventures

-- Take a bath in the famous natural hot springs; and
+- Take a bath in the famous natural hot springs

 Many of you may have seen this popular picture of people on a swing in the air over a canyon.
 Although the experience is much safer than what it looks like on Instagram – you are not actually swinging over a canyon! – and despite the long queue to jump on the swing, I would really recommend taking a trip to this place.

-The canyoning included several activities, including abseiling, sliding down a small waterfall and a 60m drop!
+The canyoning itself included several activities, including abseiling, sliding down a small waterfall and a 60m drop!

-It isn’t possible to do the rafting throughout the year, because it would be too dangerous during the wet season, but we were lucky enough to be there at the right time of the year.
-We were in a 15 people group and received some training on land before getting into the water.
+Another activity we booked while in Baños was white water rafting.
+Keep in mind that it isn’t possible to do white water rafting throughout the year, because it would be too dangerous during the wet season, but we were lucky enough to be there at the right time of the year.

 One of the days, we decided to take a trip to Pailon del Diablo, or the Devil’s Waterfall.
 You will only need to spend half day here, but I really recommend this place.
 You can take a small hike immersed in nature and the waterfall is pretty impressive.
 Make sure you bring a light rain jacket if you don’t want to get wet, and protective gear for your phone and camera.

 - You can take a tourist bus for $5 that will bring through the town and eventually stop there.